Heat and Enthalpy in Chemistry

 Calorimeters

-- Devices used to measure heat changes in chemical reactions
+- Devices used to measure heat changes in chemical reactions.

-- Types: constant-volume and constant-pressure
+- Types: constant-volume (bomb calorimeter) and constant-pressure calorimeters.

-- Devices used to measure temperature changes
+- Devices used to measure temperature changes.

 - Types: mercury thermometers, digital thermometers, thermocouples

-Types of Experiments
+Types of Reactions

 Exothermic Reactions

-- Heat is released from the system to the surroundings
+- Heat is released from the system to the surroundings.

 - Negative change in enthalpy (ΔH < 0)